-TAGS: Human Rights Act Legally Speaking Mental Capacity Mental Health Real Estate Contracts
+TAGS: Contract of Purchase and Sale Discriminations Human Rights Act Mental Capacity Mental Health Multiple Listing Contract

 Mental health is always a topic worth discussing because, as conversations about mental health are becoming more and more open, we realize that it touches all of our personal and professional lives in some way.
 However, mental health issues are still very personal and private and generally up to individuals to discuss (or not) on their terms.
 This may create issues where there are questions about a person’s capacity to enter a contract, such as a listing contract or a contract of purchase and sale of real estate, making it a particularly relevant issue for real estate professionals to consider.

 The general principle is that in order to enter into an enforceable contract, a person must have the mental capacity to do so.
 The goal of this rule is to ensure that a person is capable of understanding the contract terms and appreciating that they are committing to certain legally binding obligations.
 This is one of the reasons that people under the age of 19 are not able to enter into enforceable contracts, except in rare, specific circumstances; this protects minors from committing to contract terms they may not be able to grasp fully.
 However, the courts will presume that an adult has capacity unless specific evidence proves the contrary.